 Acceptance of an offer of a place by an applicant

-In accepting an offer of admission from [school name], you must indicate—
+In accepting an offer of admission from Presentation Convent N.S. you must indicate—

 (i) whether or not you have accepted an offer of admission for another school or schools.
 If you have accepted such an offer, you must also provide details of the offer or offers concerned and